hashkat/hashkat/docs/keywords.md

 same ideology:

-EntityType1: 0.1
+AgentType1: 0.1

-EntityType2: 0.1
+AgentType2: 0.1

 else: 0.1

-As you can see from above, the entity types declared in the entities section are used in the preference classes.
-If you also declared an entity type ‘EntityType3’ then that entity type would fall under the ‘else’ set above.
+As you can see from above, the agent types declared in the agents section are used in the preference classes.
+If you also declared an agent type ‘AgentType3’ then that agent type would fall under the ‘else’ set above.
-You can see that the transmission probabilities for all of the entity types are the same.
+You can see that the transmission probabilities for all of the agent types are the same.

 ####humourous_tweets
-**(type: n/a)** In the entities section, there are different types of tweets that entities can tweet.
+**(type: n/a)** In the agents section, there are different types of tweets that agents can tweet.
 One of the tweet types is ‘humourous’ which can be thought of as how often they tweet humourous tweets.
-When an entity tweets a humourous tweet, the entities that follows the entity who tweeted may retweet the tweet depending on the tweet transmission value and density function.
+When an agent tweets a humourous tweet, the agents that follows the agent who tweeted may retweet the tweet depending on the tweet transmission value and density function.
 An example of the syntax for declaring a ideological tweet preference class is:

 preference classes: